Chicago Bears

+Since 2006, the Bears have struggled to find regular success, winning their last playoff game in 2011 and last division title in 2018.
+During that time, the Bears have had 23 different starting quarterbacks and six different head coaches.
 The team headquarters, Halas Hall, is in the Chicago suburb of Lake Forest, Illinois.
-The Bears practice at adjoining facilities there during the season, and began hosting Training Camp at Halas Hall in 2020 after major renovations.
+The Bears practice at adjoining facilities there during the season, and began hosting training camp at Halas Hall in 2020 after major renovations.
+In September 2025, a sale of a minority stake in the team valued the Bears at $8.9 billion.